Austin91TX/RimWorld-Mods/README.md

 paste into %\RimWorld\Mods\$YourModName$\Defs\$ModNameDefs$

 #This is where you'll create the C# code
-1. Create a .NET Framework project for creating C#
+1. Create a Class Library .NET Framework project for creating C#

 2. Right click the project name
 	Select Properties